A troubled new power plant leaves Jordan in debt to China, raising concerns over Beijing's influence | Headlines

 American officials portrayed the Attarat contract as a case of Beijing's " debt trap diplomacy."
 The Chinese Foreign Ministry declined to comment on the Attarat project.
 But it defended Beijing's investment in developing countries, denying allegations it ensnares partners in debt and arguing that China never compels "others to borrow from us forcibly."
 "We never attach any political strings to loan agreements," the ministry said, urging international financial institutions to help provide debt relief.

 Attarat Power said it expects a decision in the case later this year.
-Rulings by the world business organization are legally binding and enforceable.
+Rulings by the world business organisation are legally binding and enforceable.

 Maaitah and other company officials dismissed Jordan's claims of unjustly inflated prices, accusing Jordan of backtracking on its agreement due to anti-China sentiment.